Next date: Saturday 15 October 2022

 Learn how to make one of Britain's most ancient beehives, weaving rods of willow into a charming alveary.
-Course tutor and master skep maker and beekeeper, Chris Park will demonstrate how to work the willow, and make sure you leave with a good grip on the key tips and techniques.
-Chris will also show how to apply cloom to your new skep, and discuss various recipes to make your own coating mixture.
-You will have a chance to see some of his expertly crafted skeps, and ask him about the endangered crafts he has been working so hard to revitalise.
+Course tutor and master skep maker and beekeeper, Chris Park will demonstrate how to work the willow, and guide you through the making.
+Chris will also show how to mix and apply cloom to your new skep.
+We will talk about bees and beekeepers, why we like skeps and using them as beehives.
 Bees for Development staff will also be happy to answer questions about their work and about other woven beehives used around the world.

 All the material to make your willow alveary will be provided on the day.

 You should receive a Booking Confirmation email with further details about the Course within 1-2 working days of placing your booking.
 Please get in touch with firstname.lastname@example.org if you don't.
 You may also want to check your spam/junk folder.